 You will need to pack a healthy lunch, water and substantial snacks every day.
 Tuition includes t-shirt at your first camp with us, then choice of orienteering compass, recommended field guide, firesteel and other outdoor essentials depending on number of camps attended, age and availability.

-See note above regarding spaces currently available, and to register, use the PayPal system below which should show the same available dates and themes.
-To be safe, we recommend registering soon after we open spots on New Years.
-However, we open additional spaces later as additional returning staff confirm their summer schedules, so please email us to get on a priority placement list if you’re not quite ready to register yet.
-You can also go directly to PayPal and send a deposit to “email@example.com” for spaces listed as available, with a note on camper names, dates and theme choices, or send a check deposit payable to Wolf Camp, 1026 14th St. SW, Puyallup WA 98371, or call us anytime at 425-248-0253 ex 1 or ex 2 to register over the phone with a credit card.
+To register, use the PayPal system below which should show available dates and themes.
+Or go directly to PayPal and send a deposit to “firstname.lastname@example.org” for spaces listed as available, with a note on camper names, dates and theme choices, or send a check deposit payable to Wolf Camp, 1026 14th St. SW, Puyallup WA 98371, or call us anytime at 425-248-0253 ex 1 or ex 2 to register over the phone with a credit card.

 Or email us to be put on our list for this program in the future.
 We always keep your information absolutely private, and will never share it.